 This is not just hearsay, either.
 Various studies have shown that playing games can boost brain connectivity and memory.

 The right kinds of computer games could also boost your IQ!

 6. Keep a diary or journal

-If its good enough for the likes of Einstein, Isaac Newton, and Thomas Jefferson, keeping a diary might be a good idea for all of us.
-Getting into the habit of constantly taking notes or writing down things or ideas effectively create an extension to your mind.
+If it's good enough for the likes of Einstein, Isaac Newton, and Thomas Jefferson, keeping a diary might be a good idea for all of us.
+Getting into the habit of constantly taking notes or writing down things or ideas effectively creates an extension of your mind.